WebDjs/WebDjs/README.md

 # Webdjs
-## Standard Web Application with node.js, express and  MongoDB
+## Standard Web Application with node.js, express.js and  MongoDB

 This application supports your web education.
 It is based on MVC architecture with NoSQL database - MongoDB.